Dr. John Happel | Sep 22, 2018 | 0

 #1 The First Mistake Is Not Researching the Vein Center

 Many people come to see me after having experienced the way they were treated at another vein center.
 The most common complaint is that they didn’t see a doctor until the day of their procedure.

 On the other hand, countless other people don’t complain.
 They think that this type of treatment is the norm.
 Later, after they get bad results, they go to another place for a second opinion and for further treatment.

-Not complaining about the way that vein franchises and med spas treat you is like this joke from Reader’s Digest.
+Not complaining about the way that some vein centers treat you is like this joke from Reader’s Digest.

 Every ten years, the monks in the monastery are allowed to break their vow of silence to speak two words.

 Ten years go by and it’s one monk’s first chance.

 He thinks for a second before saying, “Food bad.”

 It’s the big day, a decade later.

 He gives the head monk a long stare and says, “I quit.”